6 Clothes Dryer Hacks that may Surprise You!

 We have lost count of the number of times we’ll ask: “do you want the dryer vent cleaned while we are there?" only to hear confusion.
 And so, we will often have to mention alternative names such as: Clothes Dryer, Tumble Dryer, Washer-Dryer, Clothes Drying Machine.
 The point is no matter what you say or how you spell it, below are some Dryer Hacks that hopefully help to make your life run a little smoother.

-Some Items you should not put in the Dryer and why
+Items you should not put in the Clothes Dryer and why.

-- Bra's, Tights and Nylons – I must confess I do tend to put these items in the dryer even though it may affect their quality.
+- Bra’s, Tights and Nylons – We must confess we do tend to put these items in the dryer even though it may affect their quality.
 Bras have Elastic and Spandex to add bodily support.
-Dryers can weaken the support of Bra's.
-However, I feel it's personally worth the risk.
+Dryers can weaken the support of Bra’s.
+However, we feel it’s personally worth the risk.

 - It may be useful to put bras and tights in a wash-bag.
-Their hooks and straps etc. can easily get tangled up with other clothes.
+Their hooks and straps etc. can easily get tangled up with other clothes and damage them.
 A netted wash-bag helps stop that from happening.

 - Delicate Fabrics – Lace, Chiffon and Silk can easily snag on other items.
 Plus, the Dryer can cause permanent wrinkles in the material.